 When you have been charged with a crime, one of the first questions you might ask is what types of defenses are available to you.
-This is where you will need the to know the legal defenses in criminal law, and where defense lawyer strategies that have been perfected with time and experience can help you.
+This is where you will need to know the legal defenses in criminal law and where defense lawyer strategies that have been perfected with time and experience can help you.

 What Is a Criminal Defense?

 So just what is criminal defense?
 Criminal defense is a strategic argument that attempts to challenge the validity and sufficiency of the prosecution’s evidence.
 The prosecution, often referred to as the state, the people, or the United States for federal crimes, is the party trying to prove the criminal charges against you.
 The prosecution must prove the crime beyond a reasonable doubt.

 This breaks down as they must prove every element of the crime you have been charged with beyond a reasonable doubt.
 This is called the “burden of proof,” and it is a heavy one.

 Defenses vs. Affirmative Defense

 Standard criminal defenses and affirmative defenses are different in that with an affirmative defense, you admit to the court that you committed a charged crime and then follow up your admission with an explanation of how your actions were justified under the circumstances.
 Arguing an affirmative defense can help you mitigate or even avoid altogether the criminal consequences of your actions.
 Popular affirmative defenses include consent, entrapment, and being too young to be held criminally responsible, each of which we discuss below.